Person reviewing natural disaster emergency funding options and financial resources after a crisis

 Keeping documentation is critical.
 FEMA requires proof of ownership or occupancy, identity verification, and damage documentation (photos, repair estimates).
 The National Flood Insurance Program (NFIP), administered by FEMA, operates separately from IA and requires a separate claims process if you hold a flood policy.

-Key Takeaway: FEMA’s application window is typically 60 days from a disaster declaration — missing this deadline eliminates access to grants up to $43,900.
+The 60-day deadline is hard: FEMA’s application window is typically 60 days from a disaster declaration, missing it eliminates access to grants up to $43,900.
 Survivors denied initially should appeal using FEMA’s formal appeals process, which reverses many initial denials.

 Frequently Asked Questions